Labor Law and Work Permits for New Jersey.

 Click Here for the N.J.
 Motion Picture and Television Commission

 As stipulated in the New Jersey Child Labor Law [N.J.S.A.
-34:2-21.57 through N.J.S.A 34:2-21.64, inclusive], all minors working in Theatrical Productions in New Jersey, whether paid or unpaid, are required to provide their employer with one of the following:
+34:2-21.57 through N.J.S.A 34:2-21.64, inclusive], all minors working in Theatrical Productions in New Jersey, whether paid or unpaid, are required to provide their employer with a permit.
+There are two types a permits.

 The State of New Jersey requires any production company employing a minor to complete the Theatrical Production Application Form.
 Employers must: